ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ## Firewall fine tuning

-You now have your Proxmox VE's firewall up and running with default settings, but you can adjust it further.
+Now you have your Proxmox VE's firewall up and running with default settings, but you can adjust it further.
 In particular, there are a number of options at the node level you should have a look to.
 Browse to the `Firewall > Options` view at your `pve` node level.

 ![Firewall options at pve node level](images/g014/pve_firewall_node_level_options.webp "Firewall options at pve node level")

 Since the official documentation is not very detailed about them, let me tell you a bit about these options:

 - `Firewall`\
-  Disabled by default.
+  Enabled by default.
 Enables the firewall at the `pve` node/host level.

 - `SMURFS filter`\
   Enabled by default.
 Gives protection against SMURFS attacks, which are a form of distributed denial of service (DDoS) attacks "[that overloads network resources by broadcasting ICMP echo requests to devices across the network](https://www.fortinet.com/resources/cyberglossary/smurf-attack)".